-Purpose: Provide a programmatic interface to the processor and platform information logged by SAL with respect to the machine state at the time of the MCAs, INITs, CMCs or
+Purpose: Provide a programmatic interface to the processor and platform information logged by SAL with respect to the machine state at the time of the MCAs, INITs, CMCs, CPEs, or deconfigured processor error events.

-Corrected Platform events.

 Conventions: Standard.
 Callable by the operating system in virtual or physical mode.